Skip to main content

 81%

-• The graphics and sound design are well-executed, enhancing the overall experience.
+• Beautiful graphics and sound design enhance the overall experience.

 • gameplay

-• “The game is bogged down by a 'can only move one fleet a turn' mechanic, which seems to create the illusion that each decision is important (it's not) and slows down how quickly you can advance across and conquer the galaxy, making it feel smaller than it actually is.”
+• “The game is bogged down by a 'can only move one fleet a turn' mechanic.
+From what I can tell, this was implemented to create the illusion that each decision is important (it's not) and to slow down how quickly you can advance across and conquer the galaxy so that you do not realize how small it actually is.
+It is also used to give the main enemy a greater sense of threat as they can perform two fleet movements a turn.”

 • “This game has a shortage of interesting decisions: once you have basic system mastery, there's a whole lot of mechanical automation along an optimal path and a few low-agency random choices.”